Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Let’s kick this review off by breaking down how the Prep101 course is structured and what the classes look like.
 This will give you a basic idea of the day-in and day-out of this course, and provide some context for my thoughts.

 From a high level, the backbone of this prep course is the series of live classes, with some other study tools and components wrapped around it.
 And here’s what I mean by that.

-Before class, you’re given an assignment, which generally consists of reading a chapter from the Examkrackers study guide, as well completing 20 to 30 practice problems.
+In addition, after you read your chapter in the KrackU platform to get primed for class, you also complete 20 to 30 practice problems.
 Sometimes it’s fewer questions or none at all, and sometimes it’s just a partial chapter to read, but on average, you’re looking at one chapter and about 24 questions.

 Then you have the actual class, which is going to be the heart and soul of your learning with Prep101.
 The live classes take place over Zoom and are led by a team of specialists, so you’ll generally have different instructors depending on the topic.